10 Secrets to Having a Kick Ass Time at Edinburgh Castle (or my insanely dull Edinburgh Castle Guide)

 Therefore, if you do have a sunny day, seize it and head over to Edinburgh Castle to enjoy the view while you can because trust me, the view is super Instagramable and totally worth it (while you’re at it, head to Arthur’s Seat too and take a hike to the top).

-4. Visit the Crown Jewels and St. Margaret’s Chapel FIRST.
+4. Visit the Crown Jewels and St. Margaret’s Chapel FIRST because they are Edinburgh Castle attractions that you cannot miss!

 Okay, so I made a total rookie mistake here.
 I grabbed my audio guide and started at sign #1.
 Makes sense right, since #1 is the beginning?
 Yeah well, that’s what everyone else does too.
 If I was smart I would have beat the line (queue for my friends across the Atlantic) and visited the most popular sites in Edinburgh Castle first; the Crown Jewels and St. Margaret’s Chapel.
 So don’t be like me and instead, head over to the Crown Jewels and St. Margaret’s Chapel first and (to understand why you should care about these two sites at all, read below).